tanghaibao/quota-alignment/README.rst

     cluster_utils.py --format=raw grape_grape.raw grape_grape.qa
     quota_align.py --merge --Dm=20 --self --quota=2:2 grape_grape.qa

-The reason for setting up ``--quota=2:2`` is because grape has `pale-hexaploidy event <http://www.nature.com/nature/journal/v449/n7161/full/nature06148.html>`_.
+The reason for setting up ``--quota=2:2`` is because grape has `paleo-hexaploidy event <http://www.nature.com/nature/journal/v449/n7161/full/nature06148.html>`_.
 Therefore many regions will have 3 copies, but we need to remove the self match.
 Therefore we should do ``2:2`` instead. ``--self`` option must be turned on for finding paralogous blocks.
 The reason for that is in the self-matching case, the constraints on the union of the constraints on **both** axis, rather than on each axis separately.

 For a lineage that has tetraploidy event (genome doubling), using the example of brachypodium (which has undergone an ancient tetraploidy), we can do::